erikatudisco/programming_formalism/common-practices/notes_code_review.md

 # Benefits of Code Review

-> In a group of 11 programs developed by the same group of people, the first 5 were developed without reviews.
+> - In a group of 11 programs developed by the same group of people, the first 5 were developed without reviews.
-> The remaining 6 were developed with reviews.
+> - The remaining 6 were developed with reviews.
 After all the programs were released to production, the first 5 had an average of 4.5 errors per 100 lines of code.
-> The 6 that had been inspected had an average of only 0.82 errors per 100.
+> - The 6 that had been inspected had an average of only 0.82 errors per 100.
 Reviews cut the errors by over 80 percent.
 >
 > **[Code Complete](https://www.oreilly.com/library/view/code-complete-2nd/0735619670) by Steve McConnell**

 ---

-# Writing code collaboratively also benefit directly your team members:
+# Benefits - software developers

-> - Less time redoing work or refactoring
+- Less time redoing work or refactoring
-> - Increased productivity
+- Increased productivity
-> - Greater confidence in own work
+- Greater confidence in own work
-> - Learning better techniques
+- Learning better techniques
-> - Reduced time debugging alone
+- Reduced time debugging alone
-> - Knowledge exchange and group cohesion
+- Knowledge exchange and group cohesion

 ---

-# For a group leader, the benefits include:
+# Benefits - team leaders

-> - Better understanding of the projects
+- Better understanding of the projects
-> - More maintainable and better-documented code that is easy to understand and modify
+- More maintainable and better-documented code that is easy to understand and modify
-> - Better insight into any problems with data
+- Better insight into any problems with data
-> - Earlier visibility of quality issues
+- Earlier visibility of quality issues
-> - Group reviews reduce the work burden
+- Group reviews reduce the work burden
-> - More robust analysis pipelines that can be reused and modified
+- More robust analysis pipelines that can be reused and modified
-> - High-quality code that can be released
+- High-quality code that can be released

 ---